teemu-u/ansible-msworkshop/docs/README.md

   * **File storage:** This is the network file share, which can be accessed through standard Server Message Block (SMB) protocol.
   * **Queue storage:** This is a messaging storage system.
 A single queue can store millions of messages, and each message can be up to 64 KB in size.

 * **Location:** This is a region where we can deploy our resources in Azure Cloud.
-All of these will be deploying resources in the westus region.
-We will define this location as azure_region in vars -section of the playbook:
+All of these will be deploying resources in the westeurope -region.

 An Azure virtual machine can be attached to multiple network interface cards.
 With a network interface card, the virtual machine can access the internet and communicate with other resources both inside and outside Azure Cloud.
-In the, Creating an Azure virtual machine, while creating a virtual machine, it creates a default NIC card for the VM with default configurations.
-In this, we will see how to create, delete, and manage a NIC with custom settings.
+In the, Creating an Azure virtual machine, while creating a virtual machine, by default it creates a NIC card for the VM with default configurations.

 When it comes to networking in Azure, we should be aware of the following term: